MicrosoftDocs/fabric-docs/docs/data-science/tutorial-bank-churn.md

 ### Experiments artifact for tracking model performance

 The experiment runs are automatically saved in the experiment artifact that can be found from the workspace.
-They are named based on the name used for setting the experiment.
-All of the trained models, their runs, performance metrics and model parameters are logged as can be seen from the experiment page shown in the image below.
+They're named based on the name used for setting the experiment.
+All of the trained models, their runs, performance metrics and model parameters are logged as can be seen from the experiment page shown in the following image.

 To view your experiments:
 1. On the left panel, select your workspace.